Foullah Edifice FC

-Foullah Edifice Football Club is a football (soccer) club from Chad based in N'Djamena.
+Foullah Edifice Football Club is a football club based in N'Djamena, Chad.
 They had a few Chadian national team players, like Mbaya Brice, Massama Asselmo, Ferdinand Gassina and Hassan Hissein.

 The club's colours are sky blue and white.

 History

 Foullah Edifice won the national championship in 2011, 2013 and 2014.
 In 2011, they played in a Cup and Supercup final, which they lost to RFC.
 They also have one cup title from 2014 and one Cup de Ligue title from 2010.
 In 2015 the club finished in 4th position in first division.
 At the end of 2016, the club transferred its player Esaie Mayakamon Allafi to Cameroonian side Coton Sport Garoua.

 Crest

 Stadium

 Stade Omnisports Idriss Mahamat Ouya, also named Stade Nacional, is a multi-purpose stadium located in N'Djamena, Chad.
 It is currently used mostly for football matches.
 The stadium holds 20,000 people.
 It is currently the home ground of the Chad national football team.
-It is named after former Chadian highjumper Mahamat Idriss (1942—1987).
+It is named after former Chadian highjumper Mahamat Idriss (1942–1987).